hanwenzhang123/fullstack-note/mock/README.md

 console.log(auto instanceof Object);	// true
 ```

+#### prototype chain
+- all the objects inherit the properties and methods from Object.prototype.
+- Objects created using the new keyword inherit from a prototype called Object.prototype.
+- the new operator to create an instance based on the prototype.

 ## API

 #### What is the difference between GET and POST?
 - GET requests data from a specified resource
 - POST sends data to a server to create/update a resource